Kefermarkt altarpiece: Commission and creation

 Christoph von Zelking, lord of nearby Schloss Weinberg and adviser to Emperor Frederick III, commissioned the building of a new church for Kefermarkt between 1470 and 1476.
 In his last will and testament from 1490 he provided the money to pay, in installments, for an altarpiece dedicated to Saint Wolfgang also after his death.
 When the will was written, the altarpiece must already have been commissioned, and work on it may already have been started.
 In the following year, Christoph von Zelking died, and was buried in the choir of the church.
 While the altarpiece in Kefermarkt does not carry any inscriptions or other hints as to its origins, several circumstances indicate that it remains the altarpiece commissioned by Christoph von Zelking.
 A receipt from 1497 (later lost) documented the final payment for the altarpiece, indicating that the altarpiece may have been installed in the church that year.
 A rood cross from the church in Kefermarkt also bears the date 1497, indicating that the church would have been finished by then and the furnishings installed.

-The altarpiece was made by a main sculptor, who is often referred to by a notname as the Master of the Kefermarkt Altarpiece.
+The altarpiece was made by a main sculptor, who is often referred to by a Notname as the Master of the Kefermarkt Altarpiece.
 It has been assumed that he was the head of a workshop, which together with its main sculptor made two of the figures in the central section (Saint Wolfgang and Saint Peter), the reliefs on the wings, and most of the smaller statuary.
 The architectural elements and the superstructure may have been made by a cabinet maker's workshop.
 The identity of the main sculptor and the location of the workshop has been discussed for a long time.
 Because of its unusual quality, it has unconvincingly been proposed that the altarpiece was made by Tilman Riemenschneider, Veit Stoss, Michael Pacher and Albrecht Dürer.
 Most scholars have concluded that the workshop which produced the altarpiece was active in Passau, but since few comparable works of art from Passau have been preserved, no definitive conclusions have been drawn.
 Similarly, it has been proposed that one Martin Kriechbaum would be the Master of the Kefermarkt Altarpiece.
-He is mentioned in archival records as "painter", but this doesn't necessarily mean that he was not also skilled in woodcarving, and it is known that he had commissions in both Upper and Lower Austria.
+He is mentioned in archival records as "painter", but this does not necessarily mean that he was not also skilled in woodcarving, and it is known that he had commissions in both Upper and Lower Austria.